-Table 4.5-1 of this EIS summarizes the impacts from the alternatives on the aquatic food base, while Section 4.5.3 presents the impacts of each alternative in more detail.
+Table 4.5-1 of the DEIS summarizes the impacts from the alternatives on the aquatic food base, while Section 4.5.3 of the DEIS presents the impacts of each alternative in more detail.
 Under Alternative A, existing conditions and trends in the composition, abundance, and distribution of the aquatic food base are expected to persist over the LTEMP period.
 The cessation of HFEs after 2020 may result in a shift to a food base community not dominated by midges and blackflies (important contributors to the diet of trout).
 Water temperatures, and their resultant influences on species composition, diversity, and production of the aquatic food base, would be similar to current temperatures in the Colorado River downstream of Glen Canyon Dam.

-TABLE F-7 Temperature Requirements for the Asian Tapeworm, Anchor Worm, andTrout Nematode

-^a Temperature in °C (°F).
+TABLE F-7 Temperature Requirements for the Asian Tapeworm, Anchor Worm, and Trout Nematode a Temperature in °C (°F)